FAQ

 -

-Other entry pathways (Work and life experience): Completion of a 12-month UniSA Foundation Studies program or equivalent, or qualify for Special Entry.
+Other entry pathways (Work and life experience): Completion of a 12-month Foundation Studies program or equivalent, or qualify for Special Entry.

 Australian Aboriginal and/or Torres Strait Islander applicants who do not meet the standard entry requirements are encouraged to apply through the Aboriginal Admission Access Scheme after completing their application.-